 - Tableau Bridge connectors in Tableau Cloud.

 - Data sources that use embedded passwords in Tableau Cloud and Tableau Server.

-Also, the Data Source page isn’t available for published data source connection types that aren’t supported, including but not limited to .tde and .hyper file types.
+Also, the Data Source page isn’t available for published data source connection types that aren’t supported, including but not limited to .hyper file types.
 To see which connection types are supported, see Creators: Connect to Data on the Web.

 Learn about permissions

 To edit a published data source, you’ll need a Creator license that has Save or Save As permissions for data sources in the respective folder.
 For more information, see Permissions.